by Matt Slick

-Some critics of Christianity teach that the Christian religion was not based upon divine revelation but that it borrowed from pagan sources, Mithra being one of them.
-They assert that the figure of Mithra has many commonalities with Jesus, too common to be coincidence.
+Some critics of Christianity teach that the Christian religion was not based on divine revelation but that it borrowed from pagan sources, Mithra being one of them.
+They assert that the figure of Mithra has many commonalities with Jesus, too common to be a coincidence.

 Mithraism was one of the major religions of the Roman Empire which was derived from the ancient Persian god of light and wisdom.
 The cult of Mithraism was quite prominent in ancient Rome, especially among the military.
 Mithra was the god of war, battle, justice, faith, and contract.
 According to Mithraism, Mithra was called the son of God, was born of a virgin, had disciples, was crucified, rose from the dead on the third day, atoned for the sins of mankind, and returned to heaven.
 Therefore, the critics maintain that Christianity borrowed its concepts from the Mithra cult.
 But is this the case?
 Can it be demonstrated that Christianity borrowed from the cult of Mithra as it developed its theology?

 First of all, Christianity does not need any outside influence to derive any of its doctrines.
 All the doctrines of Christianity exists in the Old Testament where we can see the prophetic teachings of Jesus as the son of God (Zech.
 12:10), born of a virgin (Isaiah 7:14), was crucified (Psalm 22), the blood atonement (Lev.
 17:11), rose from the dead (Psalm 16:10), and salvation by faith (Hab.
 2:4).
 Also, the writers of the gospels were eyewitnesses (or directed by eyewitnesses as were Mark and Luke) who accurately represented the life of Christ.
 So, what they did was write what Jesus taught as well as record the events of His life, death, and resurrection.
 In other words, they recorded history, actual events and had no need of fabrication or borrowing.